syncfusion-content/xamarin-docs/Xamarin/SfMaskedEdit/formatting-value.md

 {% endhighlight %}
 {% endtabs %}

-Refer this [link](events.html#valuechanged-event) to know more about the ‘ValueChanged’ event of SfMaskedEdit control.
+Refer this [link](events.html#valuechanged-event) to know more about the `ValueChanged` event of SfMaskedEdit control.

 This demo can be downloaded from this [link](http://files2.syncfusion.com/Xamarin.Forms/Samples/MaskedEdit_FormattingValue.zip).